ApaxPhoenix/WebPy/README.md

-Certainly!
-Here's a simple README for your MicroWeb framework:

----

 # MicroWeb

 MicroWeb is a compact Python micro-framework, simplifying web development with its minimalist approach.
 Build lightweight and efficient web applications effortlessly.